Mathematical Methods of Theoretical Physics: Fuchsian differential equations

 both exist.
-If any one of these limits does not exist, the singular point is an {\em irregular singular point}.
+If anyone of these limits does not exist, the singular point is an {\em irregular singular point}.
 A linear ordinary differential equation is called {\em Fuchsian,} or {\em Fuchsian differential equation} generalizable to arbitrary order $n$ of differentiation

 if every singular point, including infinity, is regular, meaning that $p_k (x)$ has at most poles of order $k$.

 A very important case is a Fuchsian of the second order (up to second derivatives occur).
 In this case, we suppose that the coefficients in (\ref{2011-m-ch-sf-fc2}) satisfy the following conditions: \begin{itemize} \item $p_1 (x)$ has at most {\em single poles}, and \item $p_2 (x)$ has at most {\em double poles}. \end{itemize}